What stat reports does the individual entrepreneur submit? How small businesses report to Rosstat

 • use of government support.

-Selective observations are organized in relation to certain categories of respondents.
-Such work is carried out by the statistical authorities annually.
-Information can be requested at intervals of a month, a quarter.
-For individual entrepreneurs with a small turnover, as a rule, it is enough to submit only an annual report.
+Sample observations are organized in relation to certain categories of respondents.
+Statistical bodies carry out such work annually.
+Information may be requested monthly or quarterly.
+Individual entrepreneurs with a small turnover, as a rule, only need to submit an annual report.

 Continuous and selective observations serve as the main tools for accumulating information about commercial activity.
-The department strives to simplify and reduce the cost of the procedure as much as possible.
-Already today, business representatives can use numerous web services, get advice, and also refer to statistical information and calculations.
+The agency strives to simplify and reduce the cost of the procedure as much as possible.
+Today, business representatives can use numerous web services, get advice, and also access statistical references and calculations.

 Required Forms

-Relevant questionnaires for entrepreneurs were approved by order of Rosstat No. 541 of 08/21/2017.
-The regulations were revised last summer.
-Updated forms will apply in 2019.
+Current questionnaires for entrepreneurs were approved by Rosstat Order No. 541 dated August 21, 2017.
+Last summer the regulations were adjusted.
+In 2019, updated forms will be used.
 The list contains dozens of forms.
-Mandatory forms are provided for individual entrepreneurs with different headcounts.
-Only those merchants who are included in the 2019 sample study should hand them over.
+Mandatory forms are provided for individual entrepreneurs with different numbers of staff.
+Only those merchants included in the 2019 sample survey should submit them.

 MP (micro)Information is provided by representatives of the mining and manufacturing industries.
-The respondents included owners of fishing farms, loggers.
-The form is mandatory for employers with up to 15 employees.
-The group includes merchants without employeesLost force with the publication of the order of Rosstat No. 461 dated 07/27/18
+The respondents included fishery owners and timber harvesters.
+The form is required for employers with up to 15 employees.
+The group includes merchants without employeesLost force with the publication of Rosstat order No. 461 dated July 27, 2018

 PM-promThe form is designed for entrepreneurs without taking into account the number of employees.
-The form indicates information about products manufactured by manufacturing, mining industries, in the field of distribution of gas, steam and electricity, logging and fishingUpdated by order No. 461, surrendered within 4 days after the end of the reporting month
+The form contains information about products produced by manufacturing, mining, gas, steam and electricity distribution, logging and fishingUpdated by order No. 461, submitted within 4 days after the end of the reporting month

-The list of statistical reporting is updated annually.
+The list of statistical reports is updated annually.
 Thus, special questionnaires were previously introduced for retailers and the service sector.
-In 2019, the observation covers producers, fisheries, extractive industries and logging.
+In 2019, surveillance covers producers, fisheries, mining and logging.

-Each order of Rosstat is accompanied by step-by-step instructions for filling out.
+Each Rosstat order is accompanied by step-by-step instructions for filling it out.
 Interactive materials and automatic programs are presented to help entrepreneurs.
 The uniform requirements for reporting do not change:

 • inadmissibility of fastening sheets with metal staples;